intersystems/iknow/language_development/README.md

 Setting the preferred type of output can be done in `genRAW.py` at line 23.

-Below is the comparison of the two types for "This is not a long text, but a sentence of twelve words."
+Below is the comparison of the two types for

+> This is not a long text, but a sentence of twelve words.

 With `OldStyle=True` (default)